sophos/sophos-central-api-connector/sophos_central_api_connector/docs/misp_configuration.md

 We are moving away from you having the ability to place your credentials in the configuration in plain text.

-You can store your credentials in AWS Secrets and access them by providing:
 You can access your AWS secrets by configuring your details as below:
 - **secret_name:** \<secret_name\>
 - **region_name:** \<aws_region\>